github/docs/readme.md.CONTRIBUTING.md

 # GitHub Docs <!-- omit in toc -->
 This repository contains the documentation website code and Markdown source files for [docs.github.com](https://docs.github.com).
 GitHub's Docs team works on pre-production content in a private repo that regularly syncs with this public repo.
 Use the table of contents icon <img src="./assets/images/table-of-contents.png" width="25" height="25" /> on the top left corner of this document to get to a specific section of this guide quickly.
 ## Contributing
 See [the contributing guide](CONTRIBUTING.md) for detailed instructions on how to get started with our project.

-We accept different [types of contributions](https://github.com/github/docs/blob/main/contributing/types-of-contributions.md), including some that don't require you to write a single line of code.
+We accept different [types of contributions](https://github.com/github/docs/blob/main/contributing/types-of-contributions.md), including some that don't require you to write a single line of code

-On the GitHub Docs site, you can click the make a contribution button at the bottom of the page to open a pull request for quick fixes like typos, updates, or link fixes.
+On the GitHub Docs site, you can click the make a contribution button at the bottom of the page to open a pull request for quick fixes like typos, updates, or link fixes
 <img src="./assets/images/contribution_cta.png" width="400">
 For more complex contributions, you can open an issue using the most appropriate [issue template](https://github.com/github/docs/issues/new/choose) to describe the changes you'd like to see.
 If you're looking for a way to contribute, you can scan through our [existing issues](https://github.com/github/docs/issues) for something to work on.
 When ready, check out [Getting Started with Contributing](/CONTRIBUTING.md) for detailed instructions.
 ### Join us in discussions
 We use GitHub Discussions to talk about all sorts of topics related to documentation and this site.
 For example: if you'd like help troubleshooting a PR, have a great new idea, or want to share something amazing you've learned in our docs, join us in the [discussions](https://github.com/github/docs/discussions).
 ### And that's it!
 If you're having trouble with your GitHub account, contact [Support](https://support.github.com/contact).
 That's how you can easily become a member of the GitHub Documentation community. :sparkles:
 ## READMEs
 In addition to the README you're reading right now, this repo includes other READMEs that describe the purpose of each subdirectory in more detail:
 - [content/README.md](content/README.md)
 - [content/graphql/README.md](content/graphql/README.md)
 - [content/rest/README.md](content/rest/README.md)